gabriel-azion/doc-studies-mocks/medium/jamstackEdge.md

 **Server-Side Rendering (SSR)**

-Traditional web development relied heavily on server-side rendering.
-When a user requested a web page, the server processed and generated the complete HTML for that page before sending it to the user's browser.
+Traditional web development relies heavily on server-side rendering.
+When a user requests a web page, the server processes and generates the complete HTML for that page before sending it to the user's browser.
 This server-centric approach handled everything from rendering content to managing data.

 **Monolithic Architectures**